Operation Allies Refuge: Kabul airlift

 U.S. soldiers board a C-17 during final departures from Kabul Airport, 30 August 2021.

 On 15 August, Kabul fell to the Taliban.
 Afghan security forces fled the capital and thousands of Afghan civilians hurried to the airport in hopes of boarding flights, resulting in chaotic scenes of Afghans attempting to force themselves aboard military planes.
 The Pentagon and the State Department said the military force at the airport would expand to nearly 6,000 troops.

-U.S. military took control over the security and air traffic control of the airport later in the day.
+U.S. military (The 24th Marine Exiditionary Unit and the 621st Air Force Contingency Response Wing) took control over the security and air traffic control of the airport later in the day.
 At this point, Operation Allies Refuge became concurrent with a new effort to airlift all SIV applicants, embassy personnel, American nationals, and eligible Afghans seeking to flee the country.

 On 16 August, a C-17 cargo plane, whose usual passenger load is fewer than 150 Army paratroopers, safely evacuated roughly 823 people to the Al Udeid Air Base in Qatar, setting a new record for the C-17.
 (The initial count was roughly 640, but U.S. Air Force officials later said they had not initially counted children sitting in their parents' laps on the buses.)
 The Pentagon confirmed that the head of U.S. Central Command, General Kenneth F. McKenzie Jr., met Taliban leaders based in Qatar's capital Doha.
 The Taliban officials agreed to terms set by McKenzie for refugees to flee using Kabul Airport.

 U.S. Army Maj.
 General William Taylor said that nine C-17s arrived overnight, bringing equipment and 1,000 more troops.
 Separately, seven C-17s airlifted 700 to 800 passengers out of the airport, 165 of which were American citizens while the rest were SIV applicants and third-country nationals.

 On 17 August, about 1,100 people were evacuated on 13 flights.
 The White House said more than 3,200 U.S. citizens, permanent residents and refugees were evacuated from the country, and nearly 2,000 Afghan interpreters were flown to the U.S. for SIV processing.

 On August 18, Deputy Secretary of State Wendy Sherman said U.S. military flights evacuated about 2,000 people, and said it has processed more than 4,840 people for evacuation.
 The State Department said the U.S. military has evacuated nearly 5,000 people from the country.
 On August 19, more than 2,000 people were evacuated on 12 flights.
 The Pentagon said it has evacuated about 7,000 people from the country.